albar965/littlenavconnect-manual/en/START.md

 Extract the Zip archive into a folder like `c:\Own Programs\Little Navconnect`.
 Then start the program by double-clicking `littlenavconnect.exe`.

-_Little Navconnect_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit and 64-bit).
+*Little Navconnect* is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit and 64-bit).

-**Windows XP is not supported.**

 ### Installing over a previous Release

 It is recommended to delete the old installation directory of _Little Navconnect_.
-You can also install a newer version into a new directory but do not merge the installation directories.
+You can also install a newer version into another directory but do not merge the installation directories.

-Anyway, no settings (except custom maps) are a stored in the installation directory.
+Anyway, no settings are a stored in the installation directory.
 Therefore it is safe to remove it.

 ### Other Simulators than FSX SP2 {#other-simulators-than-fsx-sp2}